 One more lens I don’t own but comparable to the Sigma above at a lesser price however you don’t get the same aperture throughout.
 You do get a longer focal range though, giving you the ability to reach out more with your lens.
 Again this is image stabilized which is a very nice feature when shooting DLSR video.

 Light Craft 77mm Fader ND Mark II Filter

-Lets you shoot in very bright environments such as a sunny day with a wide open aperture maintaining a shallow depth of field.
-One filter has several levels of ND that you can cycle through.
-Check out the video I made demoing how the Fader ND works.
+The Fader ND allows you to film video in very bright environments such as a sunny day with a wide open aperture maintaining a shallow depth of field or that blurry background (bokeh) that is so popular in DSLR video making.
+One filter has several levels of neutral density (ND) that you can cycle through making your image darker through each steps without the need to change your aperture (f-stop).
+Check out the video I made demoing how the Fader ND works (embedded above).